A lead magnet that generated 40k leads in just 60 days. Sounds nice, right?

 - Can be quickly consumed.
 This is why templates and checklists work very well.
 You can download, open and test them in just a few minutes.
 Not to say that you should completely disregard things like Ebooks and whitepapers – it all depends on your target audience.
 However, we can’t deny that shorter things like templates and checklists are the safer approach.

 - Is easily implemented.
-If the lead has to do additional research to implement your advice than you didn’t do a very good job with your lead magnet and you didn’t respect the previous points.
+If the lead has to do additional research to implement your advice then you didn’t do a very good job with your lead magnet and you didn’t respect the previous points.
 It has to be practical to use.

 - Is instantly accessible.
 Don’t make your leads jump through hoops to get the lead magnet.
 Make sure it is delivered promptly.
 Our attention span is lower than ever, and you don’t want someone to lose interest before he had a chance to view your advice.